dkatanasova/github-mytestslides/_posts/0000-01-02-dkatanasova.md

 layout: slide
 title: "Welcome to dkatanasova slide project!"
 ---
-This is an update from dkatanasova.
+This is update on the slide.
 Use the left arrow to go back!